lahiru94/FilterPype/README.rst

 Some of its features:

 * Advanced algorithms broken down into simple data filter coroutines
-* Pipelines constructed from filters in the new FilterPype? mini-language
+* Pipelines constructed from filters in the new FilterPype mini-language
 * Domain experts assemble pipelines with no Python knowledge required
 * Sub-pipelines and filters linked by automatic pipeline construction
 * All standard operations available: branching, joining and looping
 * Recursive coroutine pipes allowing calculation of e.g. factorials
 * Using it is like writing a synchronous multi-threaded program
-* Package requires setuptools for installation.

-Package requires pip for installation.
+Package requires **pip** for installation.

 |  pip install filterpype

-For user documentation see: http://docs.filterpype.org/

-Project sponsored by Flight Data Services: http://www.flightdataservices.com/
+Project sponsored by Flight Data Services Ltd: http://www.flightdataservices.com/